 3. What Factors Increase Calcium Absorption In Our Bodies

 Some foods may appear to be a good source of calcium but there are a few things to keep in mind when considering how much of that calcium is absorbed by our bodies.

 Timing of Calcium Rich Meals

 Bioavailability means the proportion of a nutrient in a food, such as calcium, that we can actually use.
 The calcium in green vegetables has a high bioavailability and ~40-60% of the calcium is utilized.
-Milk and calcium-set tofu has about a 30% bioavailability of calcium.
+Milk and calcium-set tofu have about a 30% bioavailability of calcium.
 The calcium from soy beverages – often fortified with tricalcium phosphate – is a little lower at 24%.
 Legumes, almonds, sesame seeds and sweet potato have lower bioavailability at ~20%.
-Spinach, beet greens, Swiss chard and rhubarb are high in oxalates which prevent much of the calcium from being absorbed.

 Vitamin D Increases Calcium Absorption

 Foods sources high in vitamin D are minimal – oily fish and eggs being the main contenders.
 We can also get our vitamin D from sunlight.
 Unfortunately during October – March for anyone above the 45th latitude, there is not enough UV light for adequate vitamin D production.
 Vitamin D is essential for the active absorption of calcium in your body.

 Calcium and the Other Major Players For Bone Health

 There are many other factors that favourably affect bone health.
 Aside from sufficient calcium and vitamin D, magnesium and protein (not in excess) are also important for strong bones.
 Research suggests that boron which is plentiful in fruits, leafy vegetables, nuts and legumes may have a beneficial impact as well.